 School of Drama Audition/Portfolio FAQ

-Please allow for at least four hours for an audition and one hour for a portfolio review.
+Please allow for at least four hours for an audition and one hour for an interview/portfolio review.

 Review the audition and portfolio review requirements by major webpage for more information.

 In 2019, the School of Drama received over 2,800 applications.
 This number varies from year to year.
 Approximately 75 students are admitted to the School of Drama every year and 60 students enroll.
 On average, 12 students are admitted into music theater, 12 in acting, 25-30 in design/production, 4 in directing and 7-10 in dramaturgy.

 Yes, the admission process is identical for transfer students and incoming freshmen.
 For acting, music theater, directing, design, and production technology and management, transfer students are classified as freshmen in the program.
 For dramaturgy, if you’re transferring from another university or from one of Carnegie Mellon’s other colleges, you’ll be classified as a freshman unless you can demonstrate that you’ve completed a program equivalent to dramaturgy’s freshman year.
 Transfer credit will be evaluated on an individual basis.

 The pre-screening, audition or interview/portfolio review is the primary basis for admission consideration into the School of Drama.
 The Office of Admission also reviews the student’s standardized testing, high school performance, extracurricular activities and demonstrated interest, keeping in mind that these students are applying to a conservatory theater program.
 Admission to the School of Drama and Carnegie Mellon, as a whole, is highly selective.

 No, the drama faculty committees meet to make decisions only after seeing all students audition or interview.
 Once decisions are made, the committees send their recommendations to the Office of Admission for further review.
 Students will receive an official admission decision from the Office of Admission between March 15 and April 15.

 Can I take a tour of the School of Drama?